taboola/goreplay/README.md

 Here is basic workflow: The listener server catches http traffic and sends it to the replay server or saves to file.
 The replay server forwards traffic to a given address.

 ![Diagram](http://i.imgur.com/9mqj2SK.png)

+## Installation
+Download latest binary from https://github.com/buger/gor/releases or (compile by yourself)[Compilation].

+## Getting started

+The most basic setup will be `sudo ./gor --input-raw :8000 --output-dummy=""` which acts like tcpdump.
+If you already have test environment you can start replaying: `sudo ./gor --input-raw :8000 --output-http http://staging.env`.

+See the our wiki and especially [[Getting started]] wiki page for more info.

 ## Want to Upgrade?